 The Camera Counter is a number beyond your control as it is controlled by your camera.
 If you are working with only one camera, that may be just fine.
 I prefer to use the Capture Counter token, which I can set and reset and vary from 1 to 6 digits (I like to use 3 digits).
 See the action menu of the tool (click on the three dots top right) below.

 Last, the Sample field displays what you filled in in the two fields about it.
 You can not alter anything here.

 As you can see in the screenshot below, this tool is very simple.
 The layout depends on whether you work with a Session or a Catalog.

 With a Session, you have only one setting, the Destination field with a drop-down box.
 Here you select a folder and the text shows the name of that folder.

 The default Capture refers to the default Capture Folder of the Session.
 You can select a different folder here, which will become the new Capture Folder for that Session.

 In case you are an advanced user of Capture One and have a high workload, you might create additional folders for capturing in a single session.

-Here, you can select another folder as Capture Folder.
+Here in the Destination field, you can select another folder as Capture Folder.
 Creating a new folder and making it the Capture Folder can be done from either the Library or the Next Capture Location tool.